 If the internal hard drive is nowhere to be found, the problem may be due to a connection issue.

-a.
-It's important to double check the connections from your hard drive to the PC.
+It's important to double-check the connections from your hard drive to the PC.
 Ensure that the cables connecting the hard drive to the power supply or motherboard are in place.
 If data cables are switched or misplaced, the system cannot detect the hard drive.

 If you do not know how to check wires, do not attempt to plug/unplug any connected cables on the drive.
 Rather, have an expert look at your computer.